feross/mediasource/README.md

 ### advanced usage

-`wrapper.getStream()` can be called multiple times if different tracks (e.g. audio and video) need to be passed in separate streams.
+`wrapper.createWriteStream()` can be called multiple times if different tracks (e.g. audio and video) need to be passed in separate streams.
 Each call should be made with the correct mime type.

-Instead of a mime type, an existing MediaSourceStream (as returned by `wrapper.getStream()`) can be passed as the single argument to `wrapper.getStream()`, which will cause the existing stream to be replaced by the newly returned stream.
+Instead of a mime type, an existing MediaSourceStream (as returned by `wrapper.createWriteStream()`) can be passed as the single argument to `wrapper.createWriteStream()`, which will cause the existing stream to be replaced by the newly returned stream.
 This is useful when you want to cancel the existing stream and replace it with a new one, e.g. when seeking.